China detains 10 North Koreans amid possible defector crackdown: sources

 China’s foreign ministry spokeswoman Hua Chunying said in a daily news briefing on Tuesday she was unaware of details of the case.
 She said China consistently upholds the handling of such matters in accordance with domestic and international law and humanitarian principles.

-“I was able to confirm they were there until (Monday) morning, but they seem to have been transferred elsewhere since then,” one of the two sources told Reuters on Tuesday.
+One of the two sources told Reuters on Tuesday he was able to confirm the group was in Shenyang until Monday morning, “but they seem to have been transferred elsewhere since then”.
 The man only wanted to be identified by his surname Lee because his wife and three-year-old son were among the detained 10.

 “I told her to call again and was waiting and hoping she would find a safe place somewhere, but she never called me back,” Lee said.